Monday, February 12, 2018

 These combined sewer overflows also contain untreated human and industrial waste, toxic materials, and debris.

 The expansion of impermeable surfaces associated with urban sprawl and automobiles has so increased the stormwater volumes that the combined systems are being separated at great expense.
-The result is that stormwater runoff that used to receive treatment at the plants is now being delivered to receiving streams and coastal estuaries like Mobile Bay.
+The result is that stormwater runoff that used to receive treatment at the plants is now delivered to receiving streams and coastal estuaries, such as Mobile Bay.

 Sunday, February 11, 2018